andreagorsche/cookaroundtheworld/README.md

 **Posts**
 * **create recipe form**: a form page where the users can enter their recipe data and upload the recipe picture and upload everything to the database.
 * **food feed**: page displaying the recipe cards in a feed with search and filter options
-* **recipe display**: page handling the display of a specific recipe including associated comments and ratings.
-If the current user is the owner of the recipe the edit and delete button is shown, otherwise a rating and comment form is shown.
+* **recipe display**: page handling the display of a specific recipe including associated comments.
+If the current user is the owner of the recipe the edit and delete button is shown, otherwise a comment form is shown.
 * **recipe edit**: form page handling the editing of a recipe data, including the change of the image file
 * **recipe page**: handling the logic of displaying either the recipe display or the recipe edit page